 - Additional fellowships: In addition to these fellowships, additional fellowships may be available to citizens of China.

-The programme dates vary as the duration of each programme differs, but all fellows will start their research fellowships either during the week beginning 5 February 2018.
+The programme dates vary as the duration of each programme differs.
 Please check the individual fellowship programmes for specific dates.

 What does the fellowship include?

 - Living expenses for the duration of the fellowship